Round trip 10 days – Nanortalik

 Accommodation

-Accommodation at hotel with private or shared facilities.
+Accommodation at hotel and guest house with private or shared facilities.

 Meals